Questions And Answers

 How much time is required every month?
 We try to keep limit the time to 12 to 15 hours per month (not counting missions).
 We have at least two trainings a month, one business meeting and some class room training.
 Sometimes we have fund raisers or community missions, but we try to balance it in a way that it doesn’t put too much of a strain on individual members.

 What’s in it for me?
 You are not getting paid.
-Search & Rescue is strictly a volunteer thing.
+Wilderness Rescue is strictly a volunteer thing.
 And I guess everybody has a different reason for volunteering.
 Some are tired of wasting time watching TV and want to do something more meaningful.
 Others want to experience a lit bit of real adventure.
 Some of us just want to be able to help.
 Or want to learn interesting new things, get back into shape a bit, looking for new friends.
 Whatever the reason – we do what we do to save lives.
 And that is the most important part.